gabuz0me/Demo_AoC_5/script/article_en.md

 | ![](../images/generation/icons/icon_0_seed.png) | ![](../images/generation/icons/icon_1_soil.png) | ![](../images/generation/icons/icon_2_fertilizer.png) | ![](../images/generation/icons/icon_3_water.png) | ![](../images/generation/icons/icon_4_light.png) | ![](../images/generation/icons/icon_5_temperature.png) | ![](../images/generation/icons/icon_6_humidity.png) | ![](../images/generation/icons/icon_7_location.png) |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|

-The final goal is to find the location with the lowest number.
-The following example is given:
+`2.1-3` The final goal is to find the location with the lowest number.
+The input data for the problem is a text file, and on the website a dummy input is also provided to help understanding the problem.
+Here's the dummy input:

 ```r
 seeds: 79 14 55 13